wp-plugins/uk-weather-observations/readme.txt

 1. Extract the files from the uk-weather-observations .zip archive.
 2. Upload the complete plugin folder /uk-weather-observations/, contained in the .zip file, to your WordPress plugin directory.
 3. Go to your WordPress Admin panel -> Plugins and activate the UK Weather Observations plugin.
-4. (If required) Go to Appearance -> Widgets and add the UK Weather Observations widget to the sidebar
+4. (If required) Go to Appearance -> Widgets and add the UK Weather Observations widget to the sidebar.

 To put the weather observations information at any place on a post or page, use this shortcode:
 [uk-wops]